 Cinema Studies Honours students typically enrol in the interdisciplinary course ENGL 444 Women/Theory/Film: Continental Theory and French Cinema, convened by Senior Lecturer Mary Wiles, and ENGL 445 The Essay Film, convened by Senior Lecturer Alan Wright.

-Cinema Studies postgraduate students who pursue the MA and PhD degrees in English have been recipients of the prestigious UC Master's Scholarship and have written on diverse film topics, including American independent cinema, the French New Wave, Japanese Animé, and Queer Cinema.
+Cinema Studies postgraduate students who pursue the MA, MA(Thesis), and PhD degrees in English have been recipients of the prestigious UC Master's Scholarship and have written on diverse film topics, including American independent cinema, the French New Wave, Japanese Animé, and Queer Cinema.
 Postgraduate students have the opportunity to tutor in stage one Cinema Studies courses, which allows them to acquire valuable work experience.

-Cinema Studies recommended preparation for acceptance into the BA(Hons), PGCertArts, PGDipArts, MA, and PhD is the same as for the UC English Department.
+Cinema Studies recommended preparation for acceptance into the BA(Hons), PGCertArts, PGDipArts, MA, MA(Thesis), and PhD is the same as for the UC English Department.